 International Journal of Social, Political and Community Agendas in the Arts, Oregon’s Sanctuary Stage: Giving Voice to the Voiceless

-I am currently the head of the BA in Theatre program and Assistant Professor of Applied Theatre within the School of Theatre at Oklahoma City University.
+I am currently an Associate Professor of Theatre at Tarelton State University.
 I am also co-founder of Sanctuary Stage, an Oregon based theatre company that produces work through socially engaged participatory theatre practice.
 As an educator, my work is focused on the development of new plays and mentoring students in the realization of their own creative voices.
-I am currently developing a cycle of Theatre for Youth plays revolving around environmental issues being experienced by different ecosystems.
+I am currently developing a cycle of theatre for youth plays revolving around environmental issues being experienced by different ecosystems.

 Through my work in the arts, I explore what it means to understand the human condition, the impermanence of our existence, and how the sharing of a narrative can offer perspectives that otherwise might not be considered.
 I believe that participation within the arts creates a lasting connection between the mind, body, and soul.

 I have maintained a balance between my academic appointments, research, and artistic endeavors throughout my career, focusing on Community-Engaged Participatory Theatre Research, Devised and Applied theatre projects.
 My theatre projects often focus on conceptualizing and creating new works, either as a writer or director.